-Yorkshire Collaborative Academy Trust (YCAT) seeks two non-executive directors to join its board.
+Yorkshire Collaborative Academy Trust (YCAT) seeks one non-executive director to join its board.
 This is a growing multi-academy trust dedicated to working with primary schools.
 The trust was formed in 2015 by three primary schools with a long track record of successfully working in partnership.
 Two further schools joined in the 2016/17 academic year.
 Board meetings are held in North Yorkshire and will also be conducted both virtually and face to face.

 About the trust

 YCAT is building a partnership of schools that put the needs of children at their heart and is committed to true collaborative working.
 Its schools work together to ensure pupils are confident, responsible and are equipped with the knowledge and skills to take ownership of their life-long learning.

 One of the trust’s schools is the lead school for the Harrogate and Rural Teaching Alliance (HART) which includes approximately 50 members; the trust recognises the importance of attracting new teachers into the profession and developing their skills.
 YCAT plays an active part in this through its School Centred Initial Teacher Training (SCITT) and has merged the programme as a regional hub.

 The trust seeks to continue to identify ways to further improve progress in its high attaining schools.
 This is achieved through the establishment of consistent operational models, to ensure that its provision has the maximum impact on children’s outcomes.

-The trust has recently been praised in a national DfE media release as one of the top ten MATs in the country for attainment levels at Key Stage 2 (end of primary stage):
+The trust has been praised in a national DfE media release as one of the top ten MATs in the country for attainment levels at Key Stage 2 (end of primary stage):

 Plans for the Future